BradVil21/-SOC-Analyst-BradleyV/README.md

 </div>
 <br>
 <b>Summary:</b>
 After thoroughly investigating the alert, I discovered that the user, identified as "Ellie" under the account "EmilyComp," had accessed several suspicious links.
-To ensure a comprehensive analysis, I conducted due diligence by inputting the provided links into third-party URL detection tools.
+I conducted due diligence to ensure a comprehensive analysis by inputting the provided links into third-party URL detection tools.
 These tools confirmed that each link was associated with malicious activity, specifically categorizing them as either malware or phishing URLs.
 As a result of this confirmation, I took immediate action to contain the affected device and prevent any further security threats.
 I then escalated the alert, classifying it as a true positive, meaning that it was a legitimate security threat. <b>This alert was closed as a True Positive.</b><br>

 # Detecting Web Attacks Analysis 💽
 <b>Project Description:</b>